pavithradileep/pavithradileep/README.md

  [- 📫 How to reach me
          (https://www.linkedin.com/in/pavithra-dileep-0435bb291/)
-              is my linkedin profile ]
+              is my linkedin profile
+              and  pavithradileep12@gmail.com  is my email address  ]